galenhuntington/hpre/README.md

 conditions, it could know _a priori_ that the guards are exhaustive.

 More philosophically, `otherwise` feels like a hack.
-The “else” case should be part of the _syntax_, but instead one needs the namespace.
+The “else” case should be part of the _syntax_, but instead the namespace is needed.
 If, say, for some reason you didn’t bring all of the Prelude into scope, you might not have the syntactic ability to write a default case.

 `hpre` adds support for empty guards.
 It checks for a `|` followed by whitespace and an `=` or `->` on the same line, and writes in a literal `True`.
-This doesn’t give the full power that a compiler-supported empty guard would, but it works well in practice, and allows the last `fac` function to be written.
+This doesn’t give the full power that a compiler-supported empty guard would, but it works quite well in practice.

 ##  Ditto marks